 Main contents of the training seminar

 The seminar gives participants a profound introduction into the concept and methodology of ValueLinks 2.0, which is one of the most recognised VC development approaches and currently implemented by a large number of programmes worldwide.
 The training follows an interactive method, in which the presentation of concepts, facts and methodology alternates with exercises to apply hands-on tools and know-how to concrete cases.
-Participants apply the concepts in working group sessions and get insight into real-world practice during a field trip.
+Participants apply the concepts in working group sessions and get insight into real-world practice.

 In particular, the training covers the following subjects:

 - Introducing the value chain promotion concept and the general terms used at the interface of sustainable development and inclusive growth

 - Developing a vision and strategy for chain upgrading